 So I'm a big believer in the value of clutter-clearing.

 Also, I'm a big believer in using outer milestones as a catalyst for action or change.
-Whether that's New Year's day, September (the other new year), my birthday, or a holiday, I think it's helpful to be reminded that I might want to make changes in my life.
+Whether that's New Year's day, September (the other new year), my birthday, or a holiday like Labor Day, I think it's helpful to be reminded that I might want to make changes in my life.
 (Yes, Questioners, I know you think that January 1 is an arbitrary date.
 Noted.)

 So spring, for me, is a reminder to think about spring clutter-clearing.
 I'm not inspired to do deep cleaning like window-washing, carpet-cleaning, or anything like that.
 Spring reminds me to tackle nagging clutter build-ups.